Do Bugs Get Headaches?

 There are a few other important similarities between the human brain and that of insects.
 First of all, it’s been proven that some invertebrates produce endorphin, the “happiness hormone” that alleviates the sense of pain and anxiety.
 Then there’s the fact that humans can get poisoned by insecticides intended for home use, which are essentially based on nerve gasses.
 This suggests that the neural transmission mechanisms in our bodies bear at least some similarity.

-What We Know About Pain
+What We Know About Pain in Mammals

 Pain is a somewhat relative concept even for mammals.
 This is mainly due to the fact that human brain doesn’t have a dedicated network of pain receptors.
 Instead, the only reason we feel pain is because that’s the way our brain interprets a large amount of sensory signals emitted by neurons.